aws/aws-sdk-go-v2/content/en/docs/configuring-sdk/_index.md

 ```

 `config.LoadDefaultConfig(context.TODO())` will construct an [aws.Config]({{< apiref "aws#Config" >}})
 using the AWS shared configuration sources.
-This includes configuring a credential provider. configuring the AWS Region,
+This includes configuring a credential provider, configuring the AWS Region,
 and loading service specific configuration.
 Service clients can be constructed using the loaded `aws.Config`, providing
 a consistent pattern for constructing clients.